 Motherships For the Marine Police

-Damen 71 meter accomodation barge.
-This barge was designed to serve the offshore wind industry though with modifications it could easily served as a mothership for the coast guard.
+Damen 71-meter accommodation barge.
+This barge was designed to serve the offshore wind industry though with modifications it could easily serve as a mothership for the coast guard.
+Used for illustration only.
+Damen.

 SHAH ALAM: Motherships for the Marine police.
 A tender for two 60 meter motherships for the Marine police are expected to be announced soon, its commander Deputy Commissioner Mohd Yusoff Mamat said on July 7.